ghga-de/milestones-docs/49-jackal/technical_specification.md

-# Re-Implementation of the Metadata Schema in Schemapack
+# Re-Implementation of the Metadata Schema in Schemapack (Jackal)
 **Epic Type:** Implementation Epic

 Epic planning and implementation follow the